The North American International Auto Show: Day 1 #FordNAIAS

 North American International Auto Show: Performance Is King

 It was clear that the theme this year for Ford was performance.
 The announcements of their performance vehicles had everyone excited.
-Performance is great, but I’m a mom and I still want reliability, cost efficiency and reliability (I know you’re all with me here and I’m happy to say they have us covered).
+Performance is great, but I’m a mom and I still want reliability, cost efficiency, and reliability (I know you’re all with me here and I’m happy to say they have us covered).

 I have always wanted a Ford Explorer, they’re my favorite.
-They’re solid, have lots of room (which is perfect for my family who takes a lot of road trips) and with the new Ford SYNC 3 are more tech savvy (and safer) then ever before.
+They’re solid, have lots of room (which is perfect for my family who takes a lot of road trips) and with the new Ford SYNC 3 are more tech savvy (and safer) than ever before.

-- SYNC® 3 – Ford’s new communications and entertainment system – features faster performance, more conversational voice recognition, a more intuitive smartphone-like touch screen and easier-to-understand graphical interface to help Ford customers connect and control their smartphone on the road
+- SYNC® 3 – Ford’s new communications and entertainment system – features faster performance, more conversational voice recognition, a more intuitive smartphone-like touchscreen and easier-to-understand graphical interface to help Ford customers connect and control their smartphone on the road

 - Also new: seamless integration of AppLink™ for a simple way to control smartphone apps, the addition of Siri Eyes-Free capability for iPhone users, over-the-air software updates using Wi-Fi, and enhanced 911 Assist® that provides subscription-free emergency calling in the event of a significant accident

 – From the Ford SYNC 3 Media release, learn more here.

 Media Preview With Ford

 I have to say, I was not expecting to be treated as well as I was with Ford.
 I knew they wanted me to experience the auto show and have a good time but I had no idea about their blogger’s lounge and informative talks.
 I got a lot out of listening to Sheryl Connelly discuss Ford and how they’re storytellers, and the importance of having a story behind what you do.